-Nothing compares to my Mama’s seafood gumbo.
-So far, I have not tasted one as good as her’s.
-That's why I'm so excited to share her recipe with you in hopes you give it a try and become as gumbo-happy in this cold weather as I am!
-Brrr!
+Nothing compares to my Momma's seafood gumbo!
+So far, I have not tasted one as good as hers.
+That's why I'm happy to share her recipe with you in hopes you give it a try and become a fan of her seafood gumbo, too!

-Now, I know there are a lot of you who have your own fabulous gumbo recipe or way of cooking one either written down somewhere or engraved on your heart.
-You may even have a trustworthy gumbo making source that you heavily rely on.
-That's great, but this post is for beginners and those who have shied away from gumbo making thinking it's difficulty.
-It isn’t.
+I know many of you have your own fabulous gumbo recipe written down somewhere or engraved on your heart.
+You may even have a trustworthy gumbo-making source that you heavily rely on.
+That's great, but this post is for beginners and those who have shied away from gumbo-making, thinking it's a difficult task, but it's not.

-On my annual Christmas visit to Mama’s this year, she graciously walked me through this adventure of seafood gumbo making.
-It had been a while since I experienced cooking one so I appreciated the guidance.
+On my annual Christmas visit back home, Momma graciously walked me through this adventure of seafood gumbo making.
+It had been a while since I experienced cooking one of these gumbos, so I appreciated the guidance.
 I'll share the steps with you while they are fresh on my mind.

-First, she said I needed to make a dark roux.
-Darker than the roux I make for chicken gumbo while using more flour and oil.
-I watched attentively, constantly stirring not to let it burn.
-The outcome was a beautiful dark rich color similar to chocolate fudge.
+First, Mama said I needed to make a dark roux.
+Darker than a chicken gumbo roux.
+Make it by using more flour and oil.
+I observed, constantly stirring, not to let it burn.
+The outcome was a beautiful, dark, rich color similar to chocolate fudge.
 Do you see the resemblance?

-This reminds me of my good friend's story she tells of her coming home from school and finding what looked like fudge on the kitchen counter.
-She quickly discovered it wasn't after a spoonful of the surprisingly bitter taste hit her tongue.
+This reminds me of my good friend's story when she came home from school one day and found what looked like fudge on the kitchen counter.
+She quickly discovered it wasn't after a spoonful of the surprisingly bitter taste had hit her tongue.
 That made her Momma laugh . . . she did not.
 The funny thing is that she did it more than once.
 That makes me laugh . . . and she is still not.